 Stop Loss orders allow traders to set an exit point for a losing trade.
 If you are short a currency pair, the Stop Loss order should be placed above the current market price.
 If you are long the currency pair, the Stop Loss order should be placed below the current market price.
 They help traders control risk by capping losses.
 Stop Loss orders are counter-intuitive because you do not want them to be hit, however, you will be glad that you placed them.

-As a general rule of thumb, traders should set Stop Loss orders closer to the opening price than Take Profit orders.
+Our general forex tip would be that, traders should set Stop Loss orders closer to the opening price than Take Profit orders.
 Where the trader places the Stop Loss and Take Profit orders will depend on how averse they are to risk.
 Stop Loss orders should not be so tight that normal market volatility triggers the order.
 Similarly, Take Profit orders should reflect a realistic expectation of gains based on the market’s trading activity and the length of time you want to hold the position.
 In initially setting up and establishing the trade, the trader should look to change the Stop Loss and set it at a rate in the ‘middle ground’ where they are not overexposed to the trade, and at the same time, not too close to the current exchange rate.

 Trading foreign currencies is a demanding and potentially profitable opportunity for trained and experienced investors.
 However, before deciding to participate in the Forex market, you should soberly reflect on the desired result of your investment and your level of experience.